sanitswain/java8tips/datetime.rst

 * Constants were added in Calendar class but still month is zero index based.
 * Calendar class is mutable so thread safety is always a question for it.
 * It is very complicated to do date calculations.
 In fact, there is no simple, efficient way to calculate the days between two dates.
 * ``java.text.DateFormat`` were introduced for the purpose of parsing of date strings but it isn't thread-safe.
-Following example shows the serious problem can occure when DateFormat is used in multi thraded scenarios.
+Following example shows the serious problem can occure when DateFormat is used in multi threaded scenarios.

   .. code:: java